 The 2014 season was an exciting one for Kendig and the Huskers, as Nebraska battled its way into the Super Six Finals for the 11th time in school history.
 NU finished the season with a 27-11 overall record and the Big Ten Conference regular season title.
 Four Huskers took home seven All-America honors at the NCAA Championships, as DeZiel came away with first-team honors on beam and second-team in the all-around.
 Blanske and Schleppenbach both added first-team honors on beam, while Schleppenbach finished third overall at the event finals.
 Wong tacked on three honors, finishing eighth on floor, 14th on beam and fifth in the all-around competition.

-Under Kendig’s leadership, Wong capped one of the most successful seasons by a Nebraska gymnast in school history.
-Through the regular season she captured 32 event titles and remained undefeated in the all-around.
-Wong was the 2014 AAI Award winner, an honor given annually to the nation’s top gymnast on the basis of athleticism, academic excellence and civic responsibility.
+Under Kendig's leadership, Wong capped one of the most successful seasons by a Nebraska gymnast in school history.
+Through the regular season she captured 32 event titles, including 10 all-around crowns.
+Wong was the 2014 AAI Award winner, an honor given annually to the nation's top gymnast on the basis of athleticism, academic excellence and civic responsibility.

 In 2015, NU compiled its best season winning percentage in four seasons with a 28-9 record.
 Nebraska earned its 17th NCAA Championships bid under Kendig, finishing the season with a 15-1 regular-season record, an eighth-place finish at the NCAA Championships and three All-Americans.
 Blanske earned first-team All-America honors on floor after earning a berth into the event finals, finishing 11th overall.
-Blanske also grabbed second-team accolades in the all-around, the first of her career.
+Blanske also grabbed second-team accolades in the all-around.
 DeZiel closed out her collegiate career with a bang, taking home first-team honors in the all-around with a sixth-place overall finish and a second-team award on vault.
 Ashley Lambert garnered her first career All-America accolades after a record-setting season, earning second-team honors on floor.

 KENDIG'S HUSKER CONNECTION